As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 After the second fermentation, exposure to oxygen is detrimental to the wine’s maturity.
 However, a little bit of air is a good thing for wine.

 Ethanol – alcohol – is less dense than the juice in the bottle, and it sits right on top of the wine.
-If you look closely enough at your Lambrusco, you will see a translucent layer of liquid on top of wine: that is straight alcohol.
+If you look closely enough at your Lambrusco, you will see a translucent layer of liquid on top of the wine: that is straight alcohol.

 Once a bottle of wine is opened, the ethanol vapors are released, which has an overpowering aroma.
-That is why you hear people say, “this wine needs to breathe.”
+That is why you hear people say, “This wine needs to breathe.”
 This means that the Lambrusco needs to oxidize for a moment and let the initial vapors settle.

 With that said, always store Lambrusco with a cork or cap.
 Too much air will jump-start aerobic fermentation in the wine, causing spoilage.
 Reinsert the cork or use a bottle stopper to store the wine.
 This is why storing open or closed bottles of Lambrusco in the kitchen fridge can be problematic.

-TIP: For a complete list of wine products and accessories I really love, check out this page.
+TIP: Check out this page for a complete list of wine products and accessories I love.
 You’ll find my recommendations for wine refrigerators, decanters, and aerators and the best place to buy wine online.
 Click here to see the complete listing.